Duckduckgold/fakepeople/README.md

-# fakepeople
+# startup
-Finally He won
+Finally He won , list of plans for future next to come Spiderknowledge99